tannerwelsh/dotfiles/README.md

 ## Helpful Commands

-You will find aliases for common commands in `configs/zsh_aliases`, although some may be added through [Oh My ZSH plugins](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) as well.
+You will find aliases for common commands in `configs/zsh_aliases`, although some may be added through [Prezto plugins](https://github.com/tannerwelsh/prezto) as well.

 Some useful ones to be aware of: